License # 1017449 Phone number: (619) 414 7570

 • Cabinet resizing or cutting: If a soffit in a kitchen or existing cabinetry blocks the space, installers may need to modify cabinets to fit the dishwasher.

-• Circuit upgrade: Some kitchens need updated electrical circuits to safely run the dishwasher, increasing labor and material costs.
+• Circuit upgrade: Kitchen upgrades may be necessary in some kitchens in order to safely power a dishwasher, which increases labor and material costs.

 Installation Time Requirements